-Initialism for "Standard Generalized Markup Language."
+n., Initialism for "Standard Generalized Markup Language."
+[Computer and Information Sciences]

-SGML document
+sgml document

 n., A digital document encoded using Standard Generalized Markup Language (SGML) in conformance with the syntactic rules described in a Document Type Definition (DTD) or a schema document.
-See also: HTML document; XML document.
+[Computer and Information Sciences]

-SGML-compliant document
+sgml-compliant document

-n., A digital document encoded using Standard Generalized Markup Language (SGML) or any one of its derivative markup languages, such as Hypertext Markup Language (HTML) and eXtensible Markup Language (XML).
-See also: HTML document; SGML document; XML document.
+n., A digital document encoded using Standard Generalized Markup Language (SGML) or any one of its derivative markup languages, such as Hypertext Markup Language (HTML) and eXtensible Markup Language (XML) [Computer and Information Sciences]